Xavi007/Weather-App/README.md

 Volley is an HTTP library that makes networking very easy and fast, for Android apps.
 It was developed by Google and introduced during Google I/O 2013.

 Add ‘implementation com.android.volley:volley:1.1.1’ to the gradle app file.
-Create the http for the JSON.
-For example – “https://api.weatherbit.io/v2.0/current?” + “lat=” + location?.latitude +”&lon=”+ location?.longitude + “&key=”+ api_id1.
 Here we have already generated API key as well as the location coordinates.
 Make a request from this URL and get the data.

 ➢Layout